 Introducing Actions on Google

-“Actions on Google” is what Google calls its platform for developers that want to extend the capabilities of Google Assistant.
+“Actions on Google” is what Google calls its platform for developers who want to extend the capabilities of Google Assistant on Android, Android Go, Google Home, and other platforms.
 There are several ways it allows you to do this and the coolest part is that much of it won’t require any coding at all.
-Instead, you have the option to build projects from templates, letting you build simple quizzes or flash cards for study!
+Instead, you have the option to build projects from templates, letting you build simple quizzes, flash cards for study, personality tests and more!
 This process takes minutes, and it’s definitely a good way to impress friends and family.
+For businesses meanwhile, this can be a useful marketing tool or even a revenue stream thanks to support for transactions.

 How to build Google Assistant apps in minutes

-Whichever you choose, you’ll begin the same way by going to the Actions Console.
+This should take you to the Actions Console.
 Click Add/import project and then type the name of your project and enter your country/region.

 Once you’re happy with this setup, click Create Project.
 Now you have a few options for getting started.
-The easiest way for beginners is to choose from the templates we mentioned earlier.
-Let’s start out with the “Trivia” option.
+The easiest way for beginners is to choose from the templates provided – and there are an increasing number of these available.
+Let’s start out with the “Trivia” option, found in the ‘Games & Fun’ category.

 On the next page, you’ll get to choose your app’s “personality.”
 I’m going to pick “Beeps the Robot” — which I initially read as “Creeps.”